Steps of the eviction process in Washington D.C.:

 Illegal Activity | 30 Days | No |

-Eviction for Nonpayment of Rent
+Nonpayment of Rent

 In Washington D.C., a landlord can evict a tenant for not paying rent on time.
 If the rent is past due, the landlord can issue a 30 days’ notice to quit.

 Once rent is considered late, the landlord can begin the eviction process by serving the tenant with proper notice.
+However, Washington D.C. does not allow filing for eviction when the amount of rent past due is less than $600.
+The landlord must recover such smaller amounts through other means, such as a lawsuit in small claims court.

 In Washington D.C., a landlord can evict a tenant for violating the terms of their lease or not upholding their responsibilities under Washington D.C. landlord-tenant law.
 To do so, landlords must give 30 days’ notice to comply or vacate.
 Tenants are given the opportunity to fix the issue before the notice period ends or move out.

-- Having an unauthorized pet or guest.
+- Having an unauthorized pet or guest

-- Parking in an unauthorized area.
+- Parking in an unauthorized area

-Eviction for Demolition of the Rental Unit
+Demolition of Rental Unit

 In Washington D.C., a landlord can evict a tenant if they want to demolish a rental property and rebuild it.
 To do so, the landlord must give 180 days’ notice to vacate.
 The tenant does not have the option to remain at the property and must move out at the end of the notice period.

-Eviction for Renovation of the Rental Unit
+Renovation of Rental Unit

 In Washington D.C., a landlord can evict a tenant if they want to renovate the rental property and the landlord cannot safely or reasonably make the renovations while the rental unit is being occupied.
 To do so, the landlord must give 120 days’ notice to vacate without the chance to remain at the property during the renovations.